Extra (American TV program): History

 Victory Studios, where Extra was produced from 1994 to 2010, was later home to G4.

 The series was developed in the fall of 1993, for a planned launch during the 1994–95 television season.
 The program was developed under the working title Entertainment News Television; however due to claims that it too closely mirrored its own name, cable channel E! filed a lawsuit against Warner Bros.
-Television Studios and Telepictures to bar them from using the title; although E! lost the lawsuit in a summary judgment hearing allowing Warner Bros. to continue to use the ENT title for the series, Warner Bros. decided to change the name of the program to Extra: The Entertainment Magazine in May 1994, four months before the series made its debut, with Warner Bros. executives citing that the abbreviated ENT title itself would be too similar to that used by Entertainment Tonight, long shortened officially to just ET, possibly leading to viewer confusion and confusing Nielsen Media Research ratings diary homes which would have seen their panelists writing down the wrong program they watched.
+Television Studios and Telepictures to bar them from using the title; although E! lost the lawsuit in a summary judgment hearing allowing Warner Bros. to continue to use the ENT title for the series, Warner Bros. decided to rename the program to Extra: The Entertainment Magazine in May 1994, four months before the series premiered, with Warner Bros. executives citing that the abbreviated ENT title itself would be too similar to that used by Entertainment Tonight, long shortened officially to simply ET, possibly leading to viewer confusion and confusing Nielsen Media Research ratings diary homes which would have seen their panelists writing down the wrong program they watched.

 The program was initially anchored by Dave Nemeth and Arthel Neville.
-Neville joined the program after being anchor at New Orleans ABC affiliate WVUE-DT (now a Fox affiliate) and a three-year run on Extreme Close-Up, a one-on-one celebrity interview show that she co-produced for E!
-Entertainment TV.
-Extra was initially distributed by Time-Telepictures Television, a joint venture between Time Inc. and Telepictures – both of which were owned at the time by Time Warner (which would eventually spin off Time Inc. in 2014) – that was absorbed by Telepictures in 2003.
-Nemeth and Neville were both replaced by Brad Goode and Libby Weaver on June 10, 1996 for the remainder of Season 2, and Season 3 (which premiered on September 9, 1996), before Weaver was replaced by Maureen O'Boyle in July 1997 during Season 3.
-O'Boyle took over as main anchor of the program in September 1997 during season 4 premiere; following O'Boyle's departure in September 2000, former Entertainment Tonight anchor/correspondent and talk show host Leeza Gibbons became its main anchor of season 7.
+Neville joined the program after being anchor at New Orleans ABC affiliate WVUE-DT (now a Fox affiliate) and a three-year run on Extreme Close-Up, a one-on-one celebrity interview show that she co-produced for E!.
+Extra was initially distributed by Time-Telepictures Television, a joint venture between Time Inc. and Telepictures, both of which were owned at the time by Time Warner (which would eventually spin off Time Inc. in 2014), that was absorbed by Telepictures in 2003.
+Nemeth and Neville were both replaced by Brad Goode and Libby Weaver on June 10, 1996, for the remainder of season 2, and season 3 (which premiered on September 9, 1996), before Weaver was replaced by Maureen O'Boyle in July 1997, during season 3.
+O'Boyle became the main anchor of the program in September 1997, during season 4 premiere; following O'Boyle's departure in September 2000, former Entertainment Tonight anchor/correspondent and talk show host Leeza Gibbons became its main anchor starting in season 7.

 In September 2002, Telepictures debuted a spin-off series, Celebrity Justice.
-The program, which was hosted and executive produced by Harvey Levin, had originated as a segment featured on Extra that focused on legal issues involving celebrities and high-profile court cases with little to no relation to the entertainment industry; Celebrity Justice ran for three seasons before being cancelled in 2005 (Levin would subsequently launch the celebrity news website TMZ and three years later, partner with Telepictures and Warner Bros.
-Television Distribution on a more successful entertainment newsmagazine venture spun off from the site, TMZ on TV).
+The program, which was hosted and executive produced by Harvey Levin, had originated as a segment featured on Extra that focused on legal issues involving celebrities and high-profile court cases with little to no relation to the entertainment industry; Celebrity Justice ran for three seasons before being cancelled in 2005.
+Levin would subsequently launch the celebrity news website TMZ and two years later, partner with Telepictures and Warner Bros.
+Television Distribution on a more successful entertainment newsmagazine venture spun off from the site, TMZ on TV.